-It is no secret that permanent resident PR application in Singapore is very popular because a lot of foreigners want to be a PR here.
+It is no secret that permanent residency is very popular because a lot of foreigners want to be a PR here.
+(If you want to become one too and need help, check out our services here.)

 However, does our country have a welcoming culture when it comes to immigrants, and especially new ones?